yoshdog/yoshdog.github.io/_posts/2015-03-12-understanding-dependencies.markdown

 We know that to write Object Oriented programs there needs to be some coupling between objects.
 We also know that having tightly coupled objects is generally a bad thing as it affects the ability of the application to change.
 So how do we determine how tightly coupled our design is and how do we go about improving it?

 [Jim Weirich] gave a talk about *The Grand Unified Theory* where he talks about a book called [What Every Programmer Should Know About Object-Oriented Design] by Meilir Page-Jones.
-In the book, Meilir Page-Jones introduces a new metric, [Connascence] to measure the complexity of dependencies between two objects.
-It categorises the type of dependencies as well as their strength of connascence.
-The higher the strength of connascence the more difficult and costly it is to change the objects in the relationship.
+In the book, Meilir Page-Jones introduces a new metric, [Connascence] to measure the complexity of dependencies between objects.
+It categorises the type of dependencies and their strength of connascence.
+The higher the strength of connascence the more difficult and costly it is to make future changes.

 Below are the types of Connascence ranging from weak (good) to strong (bad):